MoeinDSP/Energy_efficiency_with_R/README.md

 &nbsp;&nbsp;&nbsp;7- Glazing Area – How much window area the building has.

-&nbsp;&nbsp;&nbsp;8- Glazing Area Distribution – Where the windows are located (e.g., evenly spread, only on one side) → also categorical.
+&nbsp;&nbsp;&nbsp;8- Glazing Area Distribution – Where the windows are located (e.g., evenly spread, only on one side).

 **Targets (outputs):**